November 4, 2025

 Personal Crisis

-Domestic violence Many psychologist warned of the impending crisis the stay at home orders would cause.
-I guess Government was to busy playing catch up to the virus to worry about what might happen… Studies show that abusers are much more likely to kill their family members, when in a personal crisis, like job loss and strong financial burden, are triggers to set abusers over the edge and kill.
+Domestic violence.
+Many psychologists warned of the impending crisis the stay-at-home orders would cause.
+I guess the Government was too busy playing catch-up to the virus to worry about what might happen… Studies show that abusers are much more likely to kill their family members when in a personal crisis, such as job loss and strong financial burden, which can push abusers over the edge and lead to killing.

 Crisis Hotline Information for each State